Weekend showers, Eta expected to strengthen

 Tropical Depression Eta:

 Tropical Depression Eta has now re-emerged over the northern Caribbean and will continue to strengthen through the weekend as it tracks towards Cuba.
 The forecast track takes Eta into the southeastern Gulf of Mexico by early next week.
-The storm will be slowing down tremendously and be a pretty big rainmaker for Florida.
+The storm will be slowing down tremendously, giving south Florida residents days of gusty winds and heavy rain.

 More News